 Click here to book.

 Shakespeare’s Globe is at 21 New Globe Walk beside the Thames in the Bankside Cultural Quarter.
-It’s an easy walk along the Thames and the nearest Tube station is Southwark Station on the Jubilee line, a 12-minute walk.
+It’s an easy walk along the Thames, and the nearest tube station is Southwark Station on the Jubilee line, which is a 12-minute walk away.

 Florence Nightingale Museum

-The Florence Nightingale Museum is small but important just behind St. Thomas’ Hospital.
-It tells the life of Florence Nightingale and how she changed modern nursing, especially how she shaped combat nursing into what it is today.
+The Florence Nightingale Museum is small but important, just behind St. Thomas’ Hospital.
+It tells the story of Florence Nightingale and how she changed modern nursing, especially combat nursing.

-A tireless worker, I’m sure that if she had been a man, she would not have had to work so hard to get what she wanted, but then she also may not have been remembered as such a remarkable woman in what she did accomplish.
+A tireless worker, I’m sure that if she had been a man, she would not have had to work so hard to get what she wanted, but then she may not have been remembered as such a remarkable woman for what she accomplished.

 Hours